About Our Speech, Hearing and Language Center

 The primary focus at the Pacific Speech, Hearing and Language Center is to serve adults with communicative impairments and disorders.
 Referrals come from numerous sources including, physicians, health professionals, caregivers and community members.

-- You will be contacted as soon as an appointment time is available
+You will be contacted as soon as an opening in our clinic is available.

 Our therapy sessions are held twice a week, with each session being 60 minutes in length.
-We operate on a semester basis.
-The Fall semester begins in early September and Spring semester begins in mid-January.
+We operate on a semester basis - Fall semester begins in early September and Spring semester begins in mid-January.
 Each session runs for approximately a 12- week period.

 A good candidate for referral is: